-1. The Purpose and Aims of the Personal Data Policy
+1. The Purpose and Aims of the Data Protection Policy

-2. Obligation to Observe the Personal Data Policy
+2. Obligation to Observe the Data Protection Policy

 Data protection means assuring the privacy and trust of an individual (data subject) and protecting personal data against unauthorized processing.
 The processing of personal data must always be done for a specified purpose and on a lawful (specified by GDPR Article 6) basis.